gnicoll/CodeChallengeGN/README.md

 I found that image URLs from the endpoint would not load.
 To work around this I have manually setup images in the project and named them to match the DrawResult.ProductId.

+To demonstrate my skills in C# I have note used any CSS frameworks and the frontend is entirely HTML/CSS (no JS).

 ## Thoughts for next steps

 ### ReactJS